blue-yonder/tsfresh/docs/text/introduction.rst

 Currently, tsfresh is not suitable

-    * for usage with streaming data
+    * for usage with streaming data (The streaming data mentioned here is usually used for online operations, while time series data is usually used for offline operations.
+Online operation and offline operation are a pair of relative concepts.)
     * to train models on the features (we do not want to reinvent the wheel, check out the python package `scikit-learn <http://scikit-learn.org/stable/>`_ for example)